horseDeveloper/Unfinished-business/README.md

   </p>
 </div>

-This plugin migrates yesterdays unfinished tasks to todays journal.
-It is *meant* to be used in a template, but *can* be run mannually as well.
+This plugin migrates yesterday's unfinished tasks to today's journal.
+It is *meant* to be used in a template, but *can* be run manually as well.
 It supports limiting tasks to specific markers or tags.

 > I can't believe it!
 They keep following me.
 >
 >— <cite>Unhappy customer</cite>

 **Notice:** This plugin is in beta, make backups of your graph.
-It shouldn't, but *can* (theoratically) make tasks disappear in the digital void.
+It shouldn't, but *can* (theoretically) make tasks disappear in the digital void.

 <!-- TABLE OF CONTENTS -->
 <details>